donheshanthaka/selection-sort-in-c/README.md

 1) selectionSort(int arr[], int sizeOfArray)
 2) printArray()

-The function takes in arrays of integers and sort them in ascending order.
+The function takes in array of integers and sort them in ascending order.